 - Create a ‘carbon sink’ by replanting trees that have been lost to deforestation.
 The aim is to create enough tree cover to remove 2.5-3 billion tonnes of CO2 from the atmosphere.
 So far, 15,000km2 of tree cover has been created under this plan - that’s an area just larger than Northern Ireland.

-- Reduce the emission intensity of the economy (the amount of greenhouse gases emitted for every pound or dollar of a nation’s GDP).
+- Cut down the emission intensity of the economy (the amount of greenhouse gases created for every pound or dollar of a nation’s GDP).
 India has so far reduced its emission intensity by 25% since 2005, and it aims for a further 8-10% reduction by 2030.